In Canada's COVID-19 capital, bone-weary nurses plead for summer break

 MONTREAL, May 29 (Reuters) - Quebec nurses and orderlies are pleading for time off this summer, ahead of a possible second wave of coronavirus infections in the fall, as Canada's hardest-hit province from the virus wrestles with a staffing crunch in its health sector.

-Bone-weary staff have been waving placards with messages like "dead tired," at protests this week, as Quebec Premier Francois Legault says the province is short 10,000 healthcare workers.
-More protesters are expected to rally on Friday.
+Bone-weary staff chanted "give us vacation," and waved placards warning "the guardian angels are dead tired," as music blared on speakers outside Montreal's Santa Cabrini Hospital on Friday, echoing similar protests across Quebec this week.

+Premier Francois Legault has said Quebec is short 10,000 healthcare workers, and is trying to recruit that number of orderlies through a three-month paid training plan.

-Quebec, which has more than 60% of Canada's more than 6,800 deaths from the virus, has asked Canadian Prime Minister Justin Trudeau to extend a spring military deployment to September to bolster staffing at its hard-hit nursing homes where most COVID deaths have taken place.
+Quebec, which has around 60% of Canada's 6,900 deaths from the virus, has asked Prime Minister Justin Trudeau to extend a spring military deployment to September to bolster staffing at its hard-hit nursing homes where most COVID deaths have taken place.

-Like the United States and Europe, Canada is struggling to curb the spread of the coronavirus and the respiratory illness COVID-19 in seniors' residences.
+Like the United States, Canada is struggling to curb the spread of the coronavirus and the respiratory illness COVID-19 in seniors' residences.

-Legault says Quebec is now trying to recruit 10,000 orderlies through a three-month paid training plan.
+A second nurse who spoke anonymously for fear of reprisals from his employer said he was so exhausted from working non-stop with COVID patients he was considering leaving his profession.

+"The burnout is coming," he said.
+"Without vacation, break, we are headed there."

-Some nurses who treat COVID patients have seen their requests for vacation time delayed since the start of the pandemic, said Johanne Riendeau, a union local president representing nurses in the west of Montreal.
+Some nurses who treat COVID patients have had requests for spring vacation time delayed so they really need time in the summer, said Johanne Riendeau, a union local president representing nurses and other health sector workers in the west of Montreal.

-"The nurses are burned out," Riendeau said by phone.
-"We are not machines.
-We need rest."

 Around 5,000 healthcare workers are infected with the virus.

-But not all nurses and orderlies in Montreal have received clear answers to their vacation requests yet, union representatives said.
+But union representatives said not all nurses and orderlies in Montreal have received clear answers to their summer vacation requests.

 "We don't believe McCann anymore," Riendeau said.